lemonwaysas/php-client-directkit-json2/README.md

 # Note

 * The code only use PHP basic to stay framework-neutral.
 It only show you how easy to access to our service.
-In real project you should change it a litte, for example: wrap the `callService` in a service class in your Laravel project, or make a Symphony component for yourself.
+In real project you should change it a litte, for example: wrap the `callService` in a service class in your Laravel project, or make a Symfony component for yourself.
 * A good practices is to log any request / response (with Monolog for example) to our service in Development mode.

 # Time to play!